 The objective of the MSN degree program is to prepare qualified nurses for leadership roles in clinical/educational advance practice nursing.
-Successful completion of the MSN-Clinical Nurse Leader Track will prepare the student to: lead effectively in a multidisciplinary team; budget effectively within a financial framework; deliver care within an ethical framework; apply evidence-based practice to improved outcomes for patient care; and deliver advanced skills and competency.
+Successful completion of the MSN-Clinical Nurse Leader Track will prepare the student to: lead effectively in multidisciplinary teams across the continuum of care; budget effectively within a financial framework; deliver care within an ethical framework; apply evidence-based practice to improve outcomes for patient care; and deliver advanced skills and competency.